Tempest6461/juicybot-docs/index.md

 ### 🔒 [Privacy Policy](./privacy.md)

-How we handle your data and privacy.
+How we handle your data and protect your privacy.

 ---

-If you have any questions, feel free to contact the developer via Discord at: `@nwotempest`
+If you have any questions or concerns, contact the developer via Discord at `@nwotempest`.